 This IMC applies to pre-construction and construction inspections at all commercial nuclear power reactors.
 For this IMC, the term licensee also refers to applicants who have applied for a license to construct and/or operate a commercial nuclear power plant.
 It is NRC policy to hold licensees, certificate holders, and applicants responsible for the acts of their employees, contractors, or vendors and their employees, and the NRC may cite the licensee, certificate holder, or applicant for violations committed by its employees, contractors, or vendors and their employees.
 Therefore, the screening and documenting guidance in this IMC applies to acts of licensee employees, contractors and their employees for which the NRC determines that the licensee, certificate holder, and/or applicants are responsible.
 When screening and documenting inspection results, the terms “applicant” and “pre-construction activity” should be substituted for “licensee” and “construction” throughout this manual chapter, where applicable, to denote inspection activities prior to the issuance of a license.
 At the time the Commission makes an affirmative 10 CFR Part 52.103(g) finding, oversight of the plant will transition to the Reactor Oversight Process (ROP), and IMC 0611, “Power Reactor Inspection Reports,” will apply for screening and documenting inspection results.

 Documentation and finding guidance for vendor findings is provided in IMC 2507, “Construction Inspection Program: Vendor Inspections,” IMC 0617, “Vendor And Quality Assurance Implementation Inspection Reports,” and IMC 2502, “Construction Inspection Program: Pre-Combined License (Pre-COL) Phase.”
-Regulatory issues involving vendor performance that are identified during construction inspections of a licensee or its agent which may require follow-up by the vendor inspection staff should be forwarded via a Technical Assistance Request (TAR) to the Office of.
+Regulatory issues involving vendor performance that are identified during construction inspections of a licensee or its agent which may require follow-up by the vendor inspection staff should be forwarded via a Technical Assistance Request (TAR) to the Office of Nuclear Reactor Regulation (NRR).

+ITAAC are legal requirements contained in Appendix C of the combined license.
+The NRC must ensure pursuant to 10 CFR 52.99(e) that the licensee performed the inspections, tests, and analyses and prior to operation of the facility, must find pursuant to 52.103(g) that the acceptance criteria are met.
+Specific documentation and closure requirements apply to inspection issues material to ITAAC to ensure sufficient information exist to support the 52.103(g) finding.

 0613-04 DEFINITIONS

 Applicable definitions are found in Inspection Manual Chapter 2506, “Construction Reactor Oversight Process General Guidance and Basis Document.”
+These two additional definitions associated with ITAAC maintenance are provided to support later discussions and noncited violation (NCV) closure guidance.

+ITAAC Maintenance Period - is the period between when a licensee submits an ITAAC closure notification (ICN) and the 10 CFR 52.103(g) finding.

+ITAAC Maintenance – the use of established licensee programs; such as the Quality Assurance Program, Problem Identification and Resolution Program, Maintenance/Construction Program, and Design and Configuration Management Program; to maintain the validity of an ITAAC’sconclusion and its determination basis after initial completion of the ITAAC.

 0613-05 RESPONSIBILITIES AND AUTHORITIES